[ View All Other Articles About Cycling Pain ]

 Too Many Hours on the Saddle

 Many hours on the saddle without being used to it creates pressure on the buttocks tissues, which results in pain.
 Such pain can be reduced by minimizing the number of hours on the saddle.
-If you are a beginner, it is recommended to start with short rides and gradually increase your cycling distances.
+If you are a beginner, starting with short rides and gradually increasing your cycling distances is recommended.
 It is also recommended to stop the ride occasionally to give your buttocks tissues time to recover.
-Perform a series of stretches and relaxation while you stop riding.
-If you prefer to continue riding, just stand on the bicycle pedals from time to time for a minute or two.
+Could you perform a series of stretches and relaxation while you stop riding?
+If you prefer to continue riding, stand on the bicycle pedals occasionally for a minute or two.
 It might help.

 An Unfitted Saddle

-A Saddle that is too narrow, too wide, too soft, too hard, has unfitted width or unfitted shape can be a real cause for bicycle saddle sores.
+A Saddle that is too narrow, too wide, too soft, too hard, or has an unfitted width or unfitted shape can be a real cause for bicycle saddle sores.
 My advice is simple: Don't save on saddle: Buy the best bicycle seat!
-It does not mean that you have to take a mortgage to buy a saddle.
-Stay away from excessively wide saddles or saddles filled with shift able mushy gel, which can move around and may rub your inner thighs.
-The "best bicycle seat" should be wide enough to support the sit bones.
+It does not mean you must take a mortgage to buy a saddle.
+Avoid excessively wide saddles or saddles filled with shiftable mushy gel, which can move around and may rub your inner thighs.
+The "best bicycle seat" should be wide enough to support the seatbones.

 Your best bicycle seat can only be found through trial and error.
-Hopefully, your bike shop will have a saddle test-ride program or liberal trade-in policy.
+Your bike shop will hopefully have a saddle test-ride program or liberal trade-in policy.
 See the article about finding the best bicycle seat.
 Here are some quality bicycle saddles that might help:

 Bicycle Saddle Sores